justindean/PitmasterPi/README.md

 ## Automation:

 This is where the main bang for our buck is.
 Automating the BBQ cooking process to make it much more efficient, predictable, repeatable and ultimately to change the game when it comes to PitOps (no more babysitting the bbq pit).

+### -Open Source and Revision Control
+First and foremost, all of the code is open source and lives on github.
+This gives you 100% access and control to know exactly how the algorithm/process works and allows for easy tweeks, changes and feature additions.
+Most BBQ controllers out there are completely proprietary with no access to the inter workings.

+### -Repeatable Code Deployment
+Given Raspberry Pi's are a hobby board you may wish to use it for other tasks besides BBQ.
+Go for it.
+When you need it to cook again, just deploy the lastest version from github. (will be adding cleaner packaging/template/install in the future).
+This also allows you to keep multiple PitmasterPi's identical in case you have multiple BBQ pits or if you are on a competition BBQ team where having identical systems is more critical.

 ### -Starting the Fire:
 Starting the fire used to be a pretty big process (pain).
 You had to get a fire going or light your charcoal, then after 30 minutes when it start to ash over you close up the BBQ pit and hope (pray) that the pit will even out somewhere remotely close to your desired cook temp.
 Usually it would overshoot by a ton and you have to play with air vents for an hour to get it dialed in.
 The process of lighting the fire is still a bit manual unfortunately (for now) but has been greatly reduced down to less than 1 minute.
 Since we have automated fire control, now we can use a MAPP gas torch, torch one small section of the firebasket for 30 seconds to get a cherry red spot going then close up the pit and "deploy".
 PitmasterPi will take care of the rest.